George has been ranked for commercial litigation in both major directories for a number of years.

 As well as acting in trials and international arbitrations (as to which please follow the link to ‘Arbitration’), George regularly appears in pre-action and interlocutory hearings such as freezing and proprietary injunctions, pre-action disclosure applications, security for costs applications and jurisdictional disputes.

-Examples of reported decisions include:
+Examples of recent reported decisions include:

-- Harlequin Property (SVG) Ltd v Wilkins Kennedy (A Firm) EWHC 1122 (TCC)
+- Harlequin Property (SVG) Ltd & Harlequin Hotels and Resorts Ltd v Wilkins Kennedy 3188 EWHC (TCC)